-Probably the most well known of Indonesia's volcanoes is Krakatoa, famously misidentified as being 'East of Java' in the 1969 film title, but in reality lying west in the strait that separates Java from Sumatra.
+Probably the most well known of Indonesia's volcanoes is Krakatoa, famously misidentified as being 'East of Java' in the 1969 film title, but in reality lying to the west in the strait that separates Java from Sumatra.
 Krakatoa erupted catastrophically on August 27, 1883, almost completely destroying the island and killing anywhere between 35,000 and 100,000 people with a deadly combination of pyroclastic flows, ash falls and tsunamis.
 The pressure wave from the final, cataclysmic explosion was recorded around the world and the huge volume of ash propelled into the atmosphere caused average global temperatures to fall by 1.2 degrees Celsius in the year following eruption.

 A yacht moored in peaceful Jemeluk Bay in Amed, with Mount Agung - Bali's tallest volcano - looming in the background.